Smithsonian (magazine): Smithsonian American Ingenuity Awards

 From 2012 until 2019, the magazine sponsored the American Ingenuity Awards, a recognition of innovation in the arts, sciences and technology.
 Winners have included Bryan Stevenson, Elon Musk, Lin-Manuel Miranda, OK Go, John Krasinski, Dave Eggers, Aziz Ansari, Rosanne Cash, Jeff Bezos, Fred Armisen, Bill Hader and David Lynch.

 Presenters have included Stephen Hawking (twice), Stephen Colbert, David Byrne, Herbie Hancock, Erin Brockovich, Ruben Blades, Bill Nye, Art Spiegelman, and Senator Al Franken.
 The American Ingenuity Award was created by the artist Jeff Koons.

 Museum Day

 Smithsonian arranged Museum Day, alternatively Smithsonian Day, when museums in all 50 U.S. states offered limited free admission.
 In 2018, over 1,400 museums participated.

-The offer included a free admission for the ticket holder plus one guest and this ticket was specific to the chosen museum only.
+The program included a free admission for one ticket holder and a guest at participating museums.
 The intention was for one ticket per person in contrast to the International Museum Day, when participating museums generally offer entirely free admission throughout the day.

 In 2023 and 2024, the event was cancelled with no further explanation.
 As of 2025 the web landing page redirects to the home page of the museum.